Proof complexity of positive branching programs: Preliminaries on proof complexity and branching programs

-The significance of this definition is due to the following result from \cite{DBLP:journals/jsyml/CookR79}: \begin{theorem} [Cook-Reckhow] There is a propositional proof system with polynomial-size proofs of each tautology if and only if $\coNP = \NP$. \end{theorem}
+\begin{theorem} [Cook-Reckhow] There is a propositional proof system with polynomial-size proofs of each tautology if and only if $\coNP = \NP$. \end{theorem}

 In practice, this `Cook-Reckhow definition' of a propositional proof system covers all well-studied proof systems for propositional logic, under suitable codings.
 We shall refrain from giving any of these codings explicitly in this work, as is standard for proof complexity.
-However, let us point out that the systems we consider routinely admit polynomial-time proof checking in the way described above, and so indeed constitute formal propositional proof systems. \todo{commented text about proving branching programs above}
+However, let us point out that the systems we consider routinely admit polynomial-time proof checking in the way described above, and so indeed constitute formal propositional proof systems.

 See \cite{Kra95:ba-pl-ct,CooNgu10:log-found-prf-comp,Kra19:prf-comp} for more comprehensive introductions to proof complexity.